- Chapter #1: Initial setup

 - Manual flag;

 The automatic detection of rares works by adding a special keyword (or tag) into the item’s name, so the script will scan for the keyword and automatically assign the item to the corresponding category.
-The rare category keyword can be added prior to drop the item inside the gacha machine’s content or after, since at any change a new scan will be performed.
+The category keyword can be added either prior or after dropping the item inside the gacha machine’s content, since at any change a new scan will be performed.
 The keyword can be placed at any point of the item’s name and must exactly be like the following:

 - UNCOMMON: mark an uncommon item;